robrechtdr/ripple_carry_adder/README.markdown

 ### What is this thing?

+This 'thing' in the image above shows an abstract circuit for a ripple-carry adder.

-The ripple-carry adder is a particular type of design of the component of a computer that enables it to perform addition.
+A ripple-carry adder is a particular type of implementation of the component of a computer that enables it to perform addition.

 The 0 and 1 signals per binary digit from x and y are physically implemented by the respective absence and presence of an electric current.